AldebaranHere/glorious-goals-shop/README.md

 ## Do you have any feedback for the teaching assistant for Tutorial 1 that you previously completed?

 I think my teaching assistant during tutorial 1 was great!
 He is quite communicative and he responds to my questions nicely.
 Thank you!

+# Assignment 3

+## Why do we need data delivery in implementing a platform?

+## In your opinion, which is better, XML or JSON?
+Why is JSON more popular than XML?

+From my perspective, I prefer JSON a lot more than XML.
+As someone who has had experience with Python, I can read the syntax for JSON much more easily than XML because it is much less verbose.
+I also find that JSON is much more concise than XML because data is stored in key-value pairs which is similar to how dictionaries work in Python.
+XML's syntax is much more similar to HTML and, in my experience, HTML repeats keywords (for example: <p>This is some text</p> (p is repeated)) which makes it more difficult to read.

+As to why JSON is much more popular than XML, I think it's because most web applications are based on HTML, CSS, and JavaScript.
+These three things make up a majority of websites.
+When many websites use JavaScript, then a format that works reliably, quickly, and easily with JavaScript is needed.
+Between JSON and XML, JSON fits this demand.
+Therefore, JSON becomes the preferred format in web development.

+## What is the purpose of the is_valid() method in Django forms, and why do we need it?

+## Why do we need a csrf_token when making forms in Django?
+What can happen if we don't include a csrf_token in a Django form?
+How can this be exploited by an attacker?

+## Explain how you implemented the checklist above step-by-step (not just following the tutorial).

+## Do you have any feedback for the teaching assistants for Tutorial 2?

+I think tutorial 2 was good.
+In my opinion, the teaching assistants were quite kind and helpful.
+Thank you!